East York Collegiate Institute: History

 Established in 1927 and designed by architect George Roper Gouinlock, son of George Wallace Gouinlock, the Collegiate Gothic school was originally known as East York High School, but it soon merged with a local vocational school and extended the building capacity; it gained its current name a decade later.
 Additions such as the auditorium, double gym, and classrooms were added during the 1950s and 1960s.

+In 1977, the school was visited by Prime Minister of Canada Pierre Trudeau.

 In 1988, East York Collegiate received major renovations such as the new wing in the north and south, and a second double gym costed at $9.9-million in a similar manner to Scarborough's R.H.
 King Collegiate Institute during their renovations in 1976.
 Save for the entrance arch, the original school and components of the building were demolished and now serve as a parking lot.
 The modern school was designed by architects Page and Steele.

-In 2002, East York Collegiate Institute adopted a school uniform policy.
+East York Collegiate Institute implemented a school uniform policy in 2002 but decided to remove it in 2023.

 School life

-Sports & Athletics
+Sports and athletics

-EYCI has an athletics program, with strong showings by its Senior Boys' Football team, Senior Boys' Hockey team, Varsity Girls' Hockey team (who made it to OFSAA in 2008–09 and 2011–12), as well as both the Junior and Senior Boys' Soccer squads.
+EYCI has an athletics program, with strong showings by its Senior Boys' Hockey team, Varsity Girls' Hockey team (who made it to OFSAA in 2008–09 and 2011–12), as well as both the Junior and Senior Boys' Soccer squads.
 Historically from the 1950s to the 1980s, the school was a perennial powerhouse in Canadian-rules Football (York League) and Baseball (TSSAA).
 The Senior Boys Cross Country team also qualified for OFSAA in the Fall of 2009 and 2010.
 The Girls Junior Basketball team won the city championship in 2009–10.

-East York is one of the few high schools to have a Flag football team.
-The Varsity Girls' Flag Football team has been very successful since forming in 2007, winning silver in their first year and gold for the next two years in the TDSSAA Regional finals, making the TSSAA City Championships during their 2008 and 2009 seasons, winning gold and silver respectively.
+More recently, the Varsity Girls' Outdoor Soccer team won back to back City Championships and qualified for OFSAA in the 2018-19 and 2021-2022 seasons.